 - U.S. District Court for the Central District of California

 - U.S. Court of Appeals, Ninth Circuit

-- Named among "L.A's Most Influential Women Attorneys" by the Los Angeles Business Journal (2018)
+- Named among "L.A.'s Most Influential Women Attorneys" by the Los Angeles Business Journal (2018 and 2023)

 - Named "Entertainment Lawyer of the Year" by the Beverly Hills Bar Association (2015)

 - Named among "Top Women Lawyers" in California by the Daily Journal (2015, 2018-2019)

 - Named among top entertainment attorneys in Variety's "Legal Impact Report" (2015-2016, 2019-2022)